-Baby: Your baby is about the size of a peanut.
+Baby: Your baby is about the size of a peanut: 0.70 inch.
 The head is more erect, and the neck is more developed.
+Your baby's skeleton is forming, but the bones are still soft.
+Little eyelids form but stay closed, and a nose appears.
 During an ultrasound, you might see how your baby moves, even though you can't feel it yet.

 Mom-to-be: Your uterus is continuing to grow, and you may notice your waistline thickening.
 Unless you tell people your special news, however, your pregnancy still won't be noticeable to others.
-You shouldn't have gained much weight yet, especially if you're having food aversions, cravings, heartburn, indigestion, nausea, or bloating.
+Pregnancy hormones slow digestion so your body absorbs more nutrients.
+This may lead to constipation or bloating.
+Hormones also relax the stomach and esophagus, which can cause heartburn.
+You probably won’t have gained much weight yet.

 Tip of the Week: Eat plenty of foods that contain calcium, such as cheeses, sardines, and broccoli.
 Your baby needs it, and so do you.